garado/cozy/.github/README.md

 <b>Why write this with Awesome and not a "proper" UI framework?</b>

-Awesome is robust and unbelievably easy to use, and development with it is really, really fast.
-Since this is just a hobby and frontend development has nothing to do with my career skillset, learning a different framework would be a waste of time.
+I started out making simple things like a fancy bar and then over the course of a year it slowly but steadily turned into whatever this is.
+I'm in too deep, I fear.
+Also, Awesome is unbelievably easy to use and development with it is really, really fast, and since this is just a hobby and this stuff has nothing to do with my career skillset, starting over with a different framework would be a waste of time.

 <h3>Credits</h3>
 <ul>